vectris-dev/photobash/README.md

 # photobash

-A Photoshop plugin that helps you quickly import and randomize multiple images for creative compositing.
+A Photoshop plugin that helps you quickly import and randomize multiple images as layers.

 ## Features